-This notification is to certify that The Salmon River Central School District does not discriminate on the basis of race, color, religion, creed, national origin, political affiliation, gender, age, marital status, sexual orientation, pregnancy, military status, veteran status, genetic predisposition or carrier status, ancestry, disability, or any other legally protected status in regard to employment opportunities or educational/vocational programs or activities which it operates.
+This notification is to certify that The Salmon River Central School District does not discriminate on the basis of race, color, religion, creed, national origin, political affiliation, gender, age, marital status, sexual orientation, pregnancy, military status, veteran status, genetic predisposition or carrier status, ancestry, disability, or any other legally protected status in regard to employment opportunities or educational/ vocational programs or activities which it operates.

 Anyone who believes he/she has been subjected to prohibited harassment or intimidation or who has witnessed anyone engaging in such prohibited activity should immediately contact his or her supervisor (if an employee) and the Title IX Coordinator.
-If, for any or no reason, anyone is hesitant to bring the matter to the attention of his or her supervisor (if an employee) or the Title IX Coordinator, a report can be properly made to Angela Robert, Salmon River Assistant Superintendent of Instruction and Curriculum.
-Inquiries concerning the application of Title IX and its implementing regulation may be referred to the District's Title IX Coordinator or to the U.S. Department of Education, Office of Civil Rights.
+If, for any or no reason, anyone is hesitant to bring the matter to the attention of his or her supervisor (if an employee) or the Title IX Coordinator, a report can be properly made to Angela Robert, Salmon River Assistant Superintendent of Instruction and Curriculum or to Allen Gravell, Salmon River Director of Special Education.
+Inquiries concerning the application of Title IX and its implementing regulation may be referred to the District's Title IX Coordinators or to the U.S. Department of Education, Office of Civil Rights.

-The Title IX Coordinator responsible for the above compliances is the Assistant Superintendent, Title IX Coordinator, Salmon River Central School District, 637 County Route 1, Fort Covington, New York 12937, (518) 358-6669.
-The Assistant Superintendent will provide information, including complaint procedures, to any student, employee, or person who feels that his or her rights have been violated.
+The Title IX Coordinators responsible for the above compliances are the Director of Special Education and/ or the Assistant Superintendent, Salmon River Central School District, 637 County Route 1, Fort Covington, New York 12937, (518) 358-6669.
+The Co-Coordinators for Title IX will provide information, including complaint procedures, to any student, employee, or person who feels that his or her rights have been violated.